ThinhDeLena/ThinhDeLena/README.md

 **`Lifelong learner (Student/Developer/Sports Engthusiast)`**

-I'm a **Backend Developer** with a foundation in Management Information Systems, my goal is to craft **reliable** and **high-performance** products that leave a lasting impact.
+## About Me 👋

-## About me 👋
+I'm a **FrontEnd Developer** currently focused on deepening my knowledge and skills in Frontend Development.
+My long-term goal is to progressively explore Backend Development, aiming to become a **Fullstack Developer**, and eventually build a strong foundation for more advanced **Computer Science** concepts.

-Despite a late start, I'm committed to mastering technology.
-Specializing in *Backend Development*, I dedicate my efforts to crafting efficient solutions.
-Drawing from my experience in *Database Design*, I approach each project with a keen eye for detail, ensuring the precision and quality of the data.
+## My Journey 🚀

-Although I am relatively new to *Website Developing*, I bring substantial experience in entry-level data jobs.
+Starting my career with a strong interest in Frontend Development, I am dedicated to crafting intuitive, responsive, and user-friendly web applications.
+While my expertise lies in the Frontend, I’m laying the groundwork to expand into Backend Development in the future, driven by a desire to gain a holistic understanding of software development.

-My extensive coursework includes executing scalable database designs for real-world challenges and hands-on data tasks such as *Data Cleaning with R*, *Data Processing with Python or SSIS* and *Data Visualization using Power BI*.
-These experiences also  position me as a capable candidate for data analyst roles, ready to apply my skills to extract meaningful insights from complex datasets.
+I believe in continuous learning and growth, and I approach challenges with curiosity and determination.
+My focus remains on mastering the essential skills required for each step of my journey, ensuring I build a solid base for future advancements in the tech field.

 ## Currently, I'm 🎯

-- Enrolled in Management Information System major at National Economics University.
+- Deeply focused on improving my **Frontend Development** skills.
-- Delving deep into Backend Development.
+- Exploring foundational concepts of **Backend Development** for future learning.
-- Exploring the nuances of a Data Engineering career.
+- Building a roadmap to transition towards becoming a **Fullstack Developer**.
-- Actively seeking an internship position in Backend Developmentm Data Engineering, and Data Analysis
+- Preparing for advanced **Computer Science** learning to enhance my career trajectory.

 ## My Tech Stack 👨‍💻